TERREMEMBER/znbase/docs/content/v2.0/quick-start/create-local-cluster/linux.md

 ### Example

 For a 1-node cluster, the `yb-ctl status` command will show that you have 1 `yb-master` process and 1 `yb-tserver` process running on the localhost.
-For details about the roles of these processes in a YugabyteDB cluster (aka Universe), see [Universe](../../../architecture/concepts/universe/).
+For details about the roles of these processes in a ZNbaseDB cluster (aka Universe), see [Universe](../../../architecture/concepts/universe/).

 ```sh
 $ ./bin/yb-ctl status